CITY CENTRE PARKING

 All other city centre car parks, including the Kingsway Car Park will be fully accessible.

 EVENT PARK & RIDE SERVICE CITY CENTRE PARKING

-An official Event Park & Ride service will be available, from the Office of National Statistics in Newport, offering easy access from the M4 motorway.
+In 2019, an official Event Park & Ride service was available, from the Office of National Statistics in Newport, offering easy access from the M4 motorway.